Check out a nice post from an Environment Artist Eric Zimmer on setting up materials for urban and other kinds of scenes in UE4 and Substance Painter.

 I remember in the photogrammetry video they released after Battlefront 1 someone asked about Dice's thoughts on Substance Designer.
 They responded saying they thought it was a cool program but didn't see a practical use for it.

 I'm pretty certain it wasn't for Battlefront 2, either (if used at all)0

 Mike·2 years ago·

 This is something similar to what DICE did in Battlefront.
 Thanks!0

-Peter Leban·a year ago·
+Peter Leban·2 years ago·